emptythevoid/bashscripts/README.md

 delete_black.sh - a script that looks at jpgs in the current directory and tries to identify if they have a black background (in this case, what imagemagick identifies as "Gray" - don't ask me why) and puts them in the trash.

+open-url.sh - A script to help open .url files from Windows in a Linux web browser (to be added in the right-click context menu, for example)

 repairpdf.sh - a script I wrote that was used to repair a large collection of PDFs that wouldn't open in most PDF viewers (file type was "data" rather than "PDF version 1.4" or whatever).
 It's a stupid fix, but it works.